PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 12:30:38
+Last updated: 2024-04-08 12:31:49
-Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin
+Random Quote: These old knights are more cunning than you think, or they would never have lived to see their first grey hair.  -  Dagmer Cleftjaw